randompenguin1/bookface/README.md

 * Removed unused CSS variables [Issue #6]
 * Comment button not styled on other people's profiles [Issue #7]
 * Hide horizontal rules for a cleaner look
+* Minor style fixes for .panel-body and .help-block

 1.4 (12 Feb 2025)
 * Limited textarea resize fix to settings pages